-But, when you try to pull off on your guitar, you get a very unclear sound, or even no sound at all.
+But, when you try to pull off on your guitar, you get a very unclear sound or even no sound at all.
+Why?

 1) Flick, Don’t Jump

-Whack some overdrive on, and enjoy hearing your pulled off notes ring as loud as those that are struck.
-You could also try using a distortion pedal.
+So whack some overdrive on, and enjoy hearing those pulled-off notes ring as loud as those that are struck.
+Similarly, adding a touch of distortion also works.

 3) The Far Side Of The Fret